atomwoz/But-what-if/README.md

 transaction lands in — _before_ it lands.

-So if `whatIf(...)` ever returns the digest instead of the joke, the caller is probably not the winner.
-The winner is whoever saw the corpse twitch first.
+So if `whatIf(...)` ever returns the digest instead of the joke, the caller did not win.
+They just announced where the wallet used to be.

 The contract does not move funds.
 It does not need to.
 It just makes the noise and lets the bots bring knives.